Laura Marie Greenwood: Biography

 Greenwood was born in 1897 in Philadelphia, Pennsylvania.
-She studied at Temple University, La France Art Institute, and Moore College of Art and Design where she graduated in 1933.
+She studied at Temple University, La France Art Institute, and graduated in 1933 from the Moore College of Art and Design (then the Moore Institute).
 Her studies continued at the Barnes Foundation and with Earle Horter.

 She was active in Philadelphia and exhibited her work in the city at the Pennsylvania Academy of the Fine Arts and in New York and Washington, D.C.
 Greenwood painted portraits, especially of young women, floral still lifes, and landscapes.
 She painted with oils on canvas and over her career her brush strokes became more free and expressive.
 She also worked in watercolor, and was elected a member of the Philadelphia Watercolour Club and was also a member of The Plastic Club.
 Greenwood was proficient in pastels.
 She made Impressionist and Regionalist works, but was a particularly adventurous Modernist.

 Greenwood taught fine art and was a lecturer on American art history.

 Greenwood died in Philadelphia on July 25, 1951, at the age of 54.
 She was buried in the Cedar Hill Cemetery on July 30.
 There was an exhibition of her work held in 1987 at the Lagakos-Turak Gallery entitled "Laura M. Greenwood: American Paintings of the 1930s and 40s."